Analysis | The GOP’s Marjorie Taylor Greene problem is spinning out of control

 Confronted with that final one last year, a Greene spokesman was unapologetic.
 “Thank[s] for the reminder about Soros.
 We forgot to put him in our newest ad.
 We’re fixing that now,” he told Politico.

 The responses to the latest revelations are arguably worse.
-Greene is suggesting the comments weren’t actually from her, saying she had “teams” of people who managed her Facebook account.
+Greene suggested the comments weren’t actually from her, saying she had “teams” of people who managed her Facebook account.
 She also suggested the revelations aren’t pertinent because they came before she ran for Congress.

 The latter is particularly bad.
 The newly revealed comments are from 2018 and 2019 — not exactly decades or even several years ago.
 She is a 46-year-old woman essentially arguing that comments she made when she was 44 don’t reflect upon her today or aren’t relevant.
 Has she really evolved that much in two years?

 As for the idea that this wasn’t actually her: Did she really have “teams” of people working on her social media accounts when she was a private citizen?
-That would make sense as a candidate for Congress, but it would seem to be a puzzling thing for someone in private life to delegate people not just to manage your accounts, but to post such incendiary things.
+That would make sense as a candidate for Congress, but it seems a puzzling thing for someone in private life to delegate people not just to manage your accounts but also to post such incendiary things.

-What’s more, the comments are completely in keeping with everything we have come to learn about Greene.
+What’s more, the comments are in keeping with everything we have come to learn about Greene.
 She has spoken publicly on video, for example, about the possibility of Democrats including Pelosi being executed for treason.
-And even after the new revelations on Tuesday, she responded to criticism from Sen. Raphael G. Warnock (D-Ga.) by calling him a “heretic,” a crime for which many societies have used the death penalty.
+And even after the revelations on Tuesday, she responded to criticism from Sen. Raphael G. Warnock (D-Ga.) by calling him a “heretic,” a crime for which many societies have used the death penalty.

 Given all of that, even if Republicans think this will pass, they need to ask themselves how much more there is to come.
 This is clearly someone who has engaged in some of the ugliest political rhetoric that exists in modern discourse, often explicitly endorsing it.

-McCarthy’s office told Axios the comments are “deeply disturbing” and said he “plans to have a conversation with the Congresswoman about them.”
-At some point Republicans need to ask themselves whether such conversations and tough words are enough — especially considering how little remorse Greene has demonstrated.
+McCarthy’s office told Axios that the comments are “deeply disturbing” and said he “plans to have a conversation with the Congresswoman about them.”
+At some point, Republicans need to ask themselves whether such conversations and tough words are enough — especially considering how little remorse Greene has demonstrated.

-Among the options for GOP leadership: More explicitly disowning Greene and her brand of politics, as GOP Rep. Adam Kinzinger (R-Ill.) did.
+Among the options for GOP leadership: more explicitly disowning Greene and her brand of politics, as GOP Rep. Adam Kinzinger (Ill.) did.
 They could also take formal actions up to and including censure (a symbolic one) or expulsion from committees or Congress as a whole.
 The GOP has kicked several members off committees in recent years, including now-former congressman Steve King (R-Iowa) for his comments about white supremacy.

 We tend to overestimate how much a politician like that can drag down their national party, but Greene’s lack of remorse and candor reinforces how much of a loose cannon she could be moving forward.